wiredopposite/XGDTool/README.md

     - ZAR
 - Seamless conversion for almost all formats.
 For example, you can directly convert a GoD image to a ZAR archive, or an extracted game to a CCI archive, all without writing any temporary files.
 ZAR as an input format is the only one that doesn't support this seamless conversion yet.
 - Batch processing, a folder full of different game formats can be batch converted to a single format with one command line argument.
+- Automatically finds split files when only one part is provided as an input path.
 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.
 - Attach XBE generation.
 - Online database lookup for accurate file naming (can be disabled).